dtczhl/dtc-google-scholar-helper/README.md

 Google scholar provides citation information for your published papers.

-I create this repo so that the citation count of your each paper can be easily add to your website
+I create this repo so that the citation count of your each paper can be easily added to your website

 You can go to my publication page to see the effect